GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

     `aws comprehend list-endpoints`
     :::
     Check for the endpoint named `emailclassifier`.
 When the `Status` attribute is set to `IN_SERVICE`, the classifier is ready for use.
 Make a note of the `EndpointArn` attribute for the `emailclassifier` endpoint that you created.
-    This value will need to be set when you are deploying the classifier lambda later on in the blueprint.
+    This value will need to be set when you are deploying the classifier Lambda later on in the blueprint.

 6. Test the classifier using the following command: